sbg/adk-examples/examples/sample-qc/README.md

-Automation processes multi-lanes FASTQ files into de-duplicated BAMs.
-Input for this automation is a sample manifest in tab-separated format that specifies sample IDs with corresponding FASTq files.
-When executed, the automation first finds or creates a project on the Seven Bridges platform into which it copies ("stages") all required files and apps.
-After setting all required file metadata, computation is performed by spawning platform tasks, one for each app execution step of the automation.
+Automation processing multi-lanes FASTq files into de-duplicated BAMs for a set of samples.
+Input for this automation is a sample manifest in tab-separated format that specifies sample IDs with corresponding FASTq filenames.

 This example features both a static and dynamic conditional that implement QC checkpoints in a non-blocking manner.